sarahcode2112/weather-displayer/README.md

 ## Setting Up the API

 The Weather Request app relies on an external weather API to provide forecasts.
-To set up the API connection, follow these steps:
+For free, you can make up to 1000 requests per day.
+To set up the API, follow these steps:

 1. **Sign Up and Get API Key**: Visit the [Weather API Provider's Website](https://www.visualcrossing.com/sign-up) and sign up for an account.
 Once you're signed up, you'll be able to access your API key.